patKilcullen/Balderdash/NOTES.md

 THING TO DO less important:

-in showBackOf Card... don't need the second "X" of "test" arguemnt.. also should just be sideOfCard
+in showBackOf Card... don't need the second "X" of "test" arguemnt.. also should just be sideOfCard CardFront "Back of Card" has display: "FLEW" instead of flex